backdoorsecurity/Solitude/Readme.md

 ## Installation

-### Solitude host operating system:
+### Host operating system:
 * I will be making a separate detailed how to on installing the host for maximum performance and stability.

-As debian does not ship with sway wm, the preferred method is to skip installing a display manager.
+As debian does not ship with sway wm, the preferred method is to skip installing a display manager during initial install.

 One catch is the command sudo and rfkill will not be installed.
 If you cannot connect to wifi network after install, execute:
 ```text